 The Lure of Diamond Head

 While the trail and walk itself wasn’t overly strenuous — I would rate it as moderate — it was, of course, a constant uphill climb to the summit.
 And most of all, the heat is a factor.
-This is the most arid and hot area of Oahu, and I really felt the heat that day, sweating my way to to the top.
+This is the aridest and hot area of Oahu, and I really felt the heat that day, sweating my way to the top.
 All in all though, if you come prepared, the climb is invigorating physical exercise and the views….well, let’s just say they are WELL worth it!

-Diamond Head History, More Info and a Photo Tour
+Diamond Head History, More Info, and a Photo Tour

 Diamond Head State Monument offers breathtaking views overlooking the Pacific Ocean and Honolulu.
-In fact the view is so good, it was used by the US military as a post for preventing attacks against Honolulu.
-Originally built in 1908 by the Army, the Diamond Head hiking trails takes you to an elevation of 762 feet with impressive views of Waikiki from the Diamond Head Summit.
+In fact, the view is so good, it was used by the US military as a post for preventing attacks against Honolulu.
+Originally built in 1908 by the Army, the Diamond Head hiking trails take you to an elevation of 762 feet with impressive views of Waikiki from the Diamond Head Summit.
 From the bottom of Diamond Head to the top you’ll walk a total of 0.75-mile one-way.
 You may also see Diamond Head referred to as “Leahi” — that’s the Hawaiian name.

-The trail takes you to the edge of a 300,000 year old crater.
+The trail takes you to the edge of a 300,000-year-old crater.
 While the hike isn’t that long in terms of distance, it can be somewhat challenging due to its ascent.
 Parts of the trail are over uneven rock, and the 99 steps near the end of the hike are steep.
 Also, the only water fountains are at the beginning of the trail, so you’ll want to bring a water bottle or bottled water to stay hydrated.
 And make sure you have plenty of sunscreen and cover, cool comfortable clothing, and decent walking/hiking shoes.

 If you plan to hike at Diamond Head State Monument, make sure you arrive early enough.
-While the the gates to the park close at 6:00 PM, no one is permitted to hike after 4:30 PM, as the hike takes about a 1.5-2 hours (round trip).
+While the gates to the park close at 6:00 PM, no one is permitted to hike after 4:30 PM, as the hike takes about 1.5-2 hours (round trip).
 Parking is limited and the park can get busy, so it’s recommended that you arrive well before the 4:30 PM cutoff.
 Earlier morning is better to avoid some of the heat!